 What makes this bottle even more unique is its built-in full colour touch screen, making it a “smart bottle”.
 The screen connects the bottle to Wi-Fi, enabling the user to view wine specifications, recommendations, provide feedback, and even order more wine right on the bottle.

 From leak and flow testing systems to in-house software tracking, Eclipse Automation provides innovative solutions for the consumer goods and food industries.
-By working closely with you, Eclipse incorporates all your analysis and tracking needs into a unique automated solution that offers a competitive and cost-efficient advantage.
+Eclipse incorporates all your analysis and tracking needs into a unique automated solution that offers a competitive and cost-efficient advantage.